fjames86/flisp/README.md

 Some things that might be useful to add:
-Custom data structures, tail call optimisation, math functions (see libflisp/libs/ for code), reader macros, fixing the kernel keyboard driver, ...
+Custom data structures, tail call optimisation, math functions (see libflisp/libs/ for some example code), reader macros, fixing the kernel keyboard driver, ...

 Closing notes
 ----------------

-This is a hobby project and was written over a couple of weeks for pure enjoyment (and to prove to myself that I am a capable programmer...).
+This is a hobby project and was written over a couple of weeks for fun and as a learning exercise.
-It is intended more for educational than serious use.
-I'd be interested if anyone is using it for any reason at all so feel free to email any questions or queries concerning this little project.
+It is intended for educational more than serious use.
+I'd be interested if anyone is using it for any reason at all, so feel free to email any questions or queries concerning this little project.

 Frank James, (frank.a.james AT gmail.com)